ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 We ranked them based on the following criteria:

-- 📣 **Library state**: Classic open-source KPIs such as number of downloads, community, documentation etc…
+- 📣 **Library state**: Classic open-source KPIs such as number of downloads, community, documentation etc.
 - 🏗️ **Data modeling**: The broadness of their Entity definition API.
 Do they allow attribute name re-mapping (useful for [single-table design](https://www.alexdebrie.com/posts/dynamodb-single-table/))?
 Do they support enums?
 Nested attributes definitions?
-Computing indexes from other attributes? etc…
+Computing indexes from other attributes?
 - ✨ **Typescript support**: Type-safety is all the rage these days!
 All libraries come with some sort of type-safety, but type-inference (i.e. inferring tailored types from custom schemas) is still hard to get right.
 - 🤖 **API**: How easy it is to do common DynamoDB requests like `put`, `get` or `query`... with secondary indexes, filters and conditions (You can find examples for each wrapper in [our dedicated repo](https://github.com/theodo/dynamodb-tools)).